Home Blog The Different Types Background Checks in Canada

 Vulnerable Sector Checks

-Vulnerable sector checks are a specialized type of certified CBC designed for people who work with vulnerable populations such as children, seniors, and people with disabilities.
+Vulnerable sector checks are a specialized type of certified CRC designed for people who work with vulnerable populations such as children, seniors, and people with disabilities.
 This type of check requires fingerprinting and includes searching for any pardoned sexual offences.

 Other Fingerprint-Based Checks